This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Roast and carrots in a white serving bowl.

-In addition to my mom’s roasting technique, I have perfected the seasonings of the beef broth bath so this roast drinks up all the spices so every forkful is bursting with flavor.
-And a seasoned roast means an out-of-this-world seasoned gravy begging to douse your already intoxicating roast, easy slow cooker potatoes and carrots.
+In addition to my mom’s roasting technique, I have perfected the seasonings of the beef broth bath, so this baked roast drinks up all the spices, so every forkful is bursting with flavor.
+And a seasoned roast means an out-of-this-world seasoned gravy begging to douse your already intoxicating roast, easy slow cooker potatoes, and carrots.

 Pot roast close up with carrots and a fork pulling a bite of meat off.